WorldHellow/Intent_Recognition/README.md

 #### Project for Statistical Dialog Systems Course

-Dataset_Analysis contains analysis of train and test set.
+Dataset_Analysis.ipynb contains analysis of train and test set.

+SVM.ipynb contains the code of training and testing Linear SVM.